If you plan to buy a new cycling helmet, you will encounter helmets with MIPS and WaveCel (or other safety systems) and without them.

 Summary

-There are very few tests that compare these technologies under the same conditions.
-But, it is clear from the available data that they all compete on a similar level and bring the results you expect from a bicycle helmet – improve your safety.
+While few tests compare these technologies under the same conditions, available data shows they compete on a similar level to improve your safety as expected from a bicycle helmet.